spraoi/common-ui/packages/base/README.md

 # @spraoi/base

-> React components that will likely be used in most projects.
+> React components that are likely to be used in most projects.

 ## Installation